alexle/alexle.github.com/posts/training-marathon.markdown

 ##Week 1 - 9mi LSD##

 Overconfident and eager to prove myself, I came out too fast on the LSD.
 The first 6mi felt ok.
-It fell terribly apart after that.
+It fell terribly apart after.
 My pace, form, and motivation to move forward dropped dramatically until the end.

 \* Lesson: Start slower.
 Bring water and GU next time to practice fueling.